What every parent should know about Crying It Out (before trying it out ...)

 There are so much

-more advantages of not
+advantages of not

-letting your baby cry.
-To name
+letting your baby cry

 just two: we know from research that a baby who is quickly soothed from

-crying in her first year, will cry
+crying in their first year,

-less in her second year.
+cries less in their second year

 Being

-comforted and feeling secure helps with bonding too, another
+comforted and feeling secure helps with

 very